 Characteristics of silicone expanders

 All patients underwent TPE.
 Following this, the device was placed on the pelvic floor with the filling tube externalised.
 The device was then filled with saline solution (300ml capacity).
 Where possible, the caecum was dissected and turned inferomedially and placed onto the device.
 On average, the device was removed 9.5 days after surgery (range 7-26).
 The device was emptied through the externalised tube and then tractioned and removed.
 During removal, the small bowel was seen dropping into the pelvis in one patient (removal on day 7).
-Post-operative CT imaging confirmed intestinal loops remained out the pelvis in all other patients.
+Post-operative CT imaging confirmed intestinal loops remained out of the pelvis in all other patients.

 Primary and secondary outcomes of silicone expanders